Time-frequency analysis on flat tori and Gabor frames in finite dimensions: A Bargmann-type transform and finite Gabor Frames

 If $\sum_{k=1}^Nz_{\lambda,k}\neq Nz_0+\lambda m+Nn$, for every $n,m\in\mathbb{Z},$ it follows by Proposition~\ref{thm:N-zeros} that $\{z_{\lambda,1},...,z_{\lambda,N}\}$ is a uniqueness set for the space of entire functions satisfying the periodicity conditions \eqref{eq:barg-time-shift} and \eqref{eq:barg-freq-shift}.
 It thus follows again by compactness of the unit ball in $S_N$, that the points $z_1,...,z_N$ generate a frame for $S_N$ \pbox

 Theorem~\ref{cor:frame-torus} implies that if one chooses $N$ points in $\mathbb{T}^2_N$ uniformly at random, then one obtains a frame with probability 1.
-While the frame set for the Gaussian window STFT on $\mathrm{L}^2(\mathbb{R})$ is known from \cite{sewa92} and \cite{ly92}, it seems to be a folklore result, backed up by substantial experience through numerical computations, that the finite Gabor transform with sampled, periodized Gaussian yields a frame when sampled on any lattice within $\mathbb{Z}_N\times \mathbb{Z}_N$ with cardinality larger than $N$, but we found no proof in the literature.
+While the frame set for the Gaussian window STFT on $\mathrm{L}^2(\mathbb{R})$ is known from \cite{sewa92} and \cite{ly92}, it seems to be a folklore result, backed up by substantial evidence through numerical computations, that the finite Gabor transform with sampled, periodized Gaussian yields a frame when sampled on any lattice within $\mathbb{Z}_N\times \mathbb{Z}_N$ with cardinality larger than $N$, but we found no proof in the literature.
 On the other hand, a result by S\o{}ndergaard~\cite{sondergaard2007finite}, adapted from a remarkable observation by Benedetto et al~\cite{Benedetto1998} for the STFT on $\ell^2(\mathbb{Z})$, demonstrates that half-point shifts of sampled, periodized Gaussians yield frames on lattices of cardinality $N$.
+Results closer in spirit of our Theorem below, for totally positive functions and regular subsampling of $N\times N$, have been obtained in \cite[Theorem 9] {bannert2013discretized} using quite different methods.
 The result below, a direct consequence of Theorem \ref{cor:frame-torus}, demonstrates that, in fact, any $K>N$ distinct points from the set $\{(j,k):\ j,k\in 0,...,N\}$ yield a finite Gabor frame for $\mathbb{C}^N$ with the sampled, periodized Gaussian window $\mathsf{h_N^\lambda}:=\mathbf{P}_{N}h_{0}^\lambda$.
 For $K=N$, additional arithmetic conditions ensure the frame property.
 This is the result for Gabor frames in finite dimensions stated in the introduction as one of the main achievements of our theory.
 We state it again for convenience.

 \newcounter{orgthms} {\value{theorem}} \begin{theorem} Let $\lambda>0$, and $\{(j_{k},l_{k})\}_{k=1,...,K}$ a collection of distinct pairs of integers $j_{k},l_{k}\in 0,....,N-1$.
 The following are equivalent: \begin{enumerate} \item[1).]
 The set $ \{(j_{k},l_{k})\}_{k=1,...,K}$ gives rise to a finite Gabor frame with window $\mathsf{h_{N}^\lambda}$, i.e., there are constants $A,B>0$ such that, for every $\mathbf{f}\in \mathbb{C}^N$,